UU-tracktech/tracktech/CameraProcessor/README.md

 Then, if you have [cuDNN 7.6.5](https://developer.nvidia.com/rdp/cudnn-archive) (for which you have to join the Windows Insider if using on windows)
-When [CUDA 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-update2) is installed on your computer (once again, NVIDIA only), you should be able to locally run main.py in the processor directory.
+When [CUDA 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-update2) is installed on your computer (once again, NVIDIA only), you should be able to run main.py in the processor directory locally.
-This will be able to run the YOLOv5 detection algorithm.
+This setup will be able to run the YOLOv5 detection algorithm.

 ### Running in Docker

-If you want to be able to run it with GPU, it is a lot of hassle for Windows users and not recommended.
+If you want to run it with GPU, it is a lot of hassle for Windows users and not recommended.
-You need to get the Windows Insider program to use CUDA in WSL2.
+You require the Windows Insider program to use CUDA in WSL2.
 Windows insider program slows down the speed of pc a lot.

 - GPU-enabled on Linux: